SFGLab/MultiMM/README.md

 chr1	1850001	2100000	B.1.1.2.2.1.2.1	0.5	.
 1850001	2100000	#DADAFF
 ```

 Alternatively, the user can provide a file in `.tsv` format with the first eigenvector.
 MultiMM would discretise it and convert it to compartments.
+Here we assume that positive values correspond to A compartment.

 ```txt
 chrom	start	end	E1